dxpr/ckeditor5-ai-agent/README.md

 - **Use mid-sentence prompts**: Insert prompts in the middle of a sentence by clicking the AI button in the toolbar.
 - **Cancel response streams**: Press "Cancel" to terminate a response stream immediately, ensuring no tokens are wasted.

+- We test our UX on both desktop and mobile devices

 ### Features

 - **Supports multiple AI models**: Default model is GPT-4o, with flexibility to configure others.